readysettech/docs-old/docs/guides/deploy-readyset-kubernetes.md

 ## Step 3.
 Configure your database

 In this step, you'll configure your database so that ReadySet can consume the database's replication stream, which ReadySet uses to keep its cache up-to-date as the database changes.
-In Postgres, the replication stream is called [logical replication](https://www.postgresql.org/docs/current/logical-replication.html).
-In MySQL, the replication stream is called the [binary log](https://dev.mysql.com/doc/refman/5.7/en/binary-log.html).

 === "RDS Postgres"